New York Paycheck Calculator

 Tax benefit recapture

-New York state has “tax benefit recapture” for high-income earners in their respective tax brackets.
-The calculations are based on both the state adjusted gross income (AGI) and state taxable income.
+In New York state, high-income earners in their respective tax brackets are subject to “tax benefit recapture.”
+This calculation is based on both the state adjusted gross income (AGI) and state taxable income.

 Tax year | Filing status | Taxable income | Recapture Amount | Incremental Benefit | NY state AGI minus | Phase-in numerator | Comment | |